badlydrawnrob/badlydrawnrob.github.io/source/pages/ozaria.md

 ![](../../build/static/mugshot.png){.left}

-## 👋 Hey, I’m Rob, and I Help Kids Fall in Love with Coding
+## 👋 Hey, I’m Rob, and I help kids fall in love with Coding

 > Over the past 5 years, I’ve taught coding to over 800 learners — from 8 to 60 years old.

 I believe learning to code should be **fun, creative, and confidence-building.** Not intimidating or boring.

-That’s why I created **Code for Kids - Ozaria Summer Coding Adventure**.
+That’s why I'm running **Code for Kids - Ozaria Summer Coding Adventure**.
 It’s built around **Ozaria**, a story-rich coding platform used in classrooms worldwide.

 With Ozaria, kids don’t just learn to code—they become the heroes of their own game.

-**As seen in:**
+**Why kids love Ozaria**

 - Trusted by educators worldwide
 - 90% of students feel confident coding after Ozaria